anoop-panakool/kubernetes-lab/lab/RBAC/README.md

-# Lab K202 - Kubernetes Access Control:  Authentication and Authorization
+# RBAC - Kubernetes Access Control:  Authentication and Authorization

 In  this lab you are going to,